Besjan/Unity-Semantic-Kernel/README.md

-# LearnSK
+# Learn Semantic Kernel
-Learn Semantic Kernel
+Implement and learn Semantic Kernel in Unity